Robert076/UBB-Computer-Science/Semster 1 /README.md

-This is the first semester of my bachelor's degree in computer science at BBU.
+This is the first semester of my bachelor's degree in computer science at UBB.

 Easily one of my favorite semesters, with the subject I liked most being Algebra and Computer Systems Architecture.